-When the new eight-story, 256,000-square-foot Patient Pavilion opens in 2019, it will house all new operating rooms, state-of-the-art equipment, a green roof, LEED design, new critical care units, and all new maternity, labor and delivery rooms, and neonatal intensive care unit.
+The new eight-story, 256,000-square-foot Patient Pavilion houses all new operating rooms, state-of-the-art equipment, a green roof, LEED design, new critical care units, and all new maternity, labor and delivery rooms, and level III neonatal intensive care unit.
 A testament to nursing and physician excellence at Bryn Mawr Hospital, the building will match the superior care provided here every day.

 Patient room design based on feedback from hospital staff and patients

 A replica of a pavilion patient room was created off-stage to enable members of our patient and family advisory council, as well as clinical and non-clinical staff from across many hospital departments to experience the proposed layout and provide feedback.
 As a result, several important adjustments were made to the design prior to any construction.
 These small but crucial observations are now a part of the pavilion rooms design package and will improve care delivery and patient comfort.

 The new pavilion will create a patient-focused experience with:

 - Well-appointed rooms with larger windows for natural sunlight